aike/PowerOSC/README.md

 PowerOSC
 ===
-PowerOSC is an example program with a Web UI, local web server and OSC message sender written in PowerShell script.
+PowerOSC is an example program with a Web UI, local web server and OSC message sender written in Windows PowerShell script.

 ![screenshot](ss.gif)